Erik-Lamers1/vnet-manager/config/README.md

 # VNet-manager config
 VNet-manager works with YAML configs in order to define virtual networks.
-There are two types of config.
-- The user config, which is passed to the vnet-manager command as an argument.
+- The user config, is passed to the vnet-manager command as an argument.
-- The defaults config, which recedes in the config directory or can be set with the `VNET_DEFAULT_CONFIG_PATH` env variable.

 ## User config
 The user config defines a virtual network.
 The hosts, routers and interfaces should be defined in this config.